 COMPSCI 120 introduces basic mathematical tools and methods needed for computer science.
 We develop elementary mathematical skills for defining, analysing and reasoning with abstracts objects used in programming.
-Topics include integer arithmetic, strings and languages, methods of proof (including induction), the study of a few algorithms, and elementary introductions to graphs, trees, counting and probability.
+Topics include integer arithmetic, strings and sets, methods of proof (including induction), the study of algorithms and functions, and elementary introductions to graphs, trees, counting and probability.
 You will encounter a collection of topics:

-- Integers, primes and divisibility, binary, rationals. - Basic functions, functions. - Strings, languages. - Basic of graphs, trees. - Direct proofs, proof by cases, proof by contradiction, proof by construction, proof by Induction. - Basics of combinatorics, basics of probability.
+- Integers, primes and divisibility, binary, rationals. - Basic functions, functions. - Strings and sets. - Basic of graphs, trees. - Direct proofs, proof by cases, proof by contradiction, proof by construction, proof by Induction. - Basics of combinatorics, basics of probability.